About Bastrop EDC

 Noteworthy Bastrop EDC Accomplishments

-- Since the creation of the Bastrop Business and Industrial Park, several companies have either joined our community or expanded operations here.
-These include Garments to Go, Dig Tech/Line Tech, Bluebonnet Trails Community Services, Bastrop Art Warehouse and Deep in the Heart Art Foundry.
+- Since the creation of the Bastrop Business and Industrial Park, several companies have either relocated or expanded operations there including Garments to Go, Bluebonnet Trails Community Services, Bastrop Art Warehouse, and Deep in the Heart Art Foundry.

-- After opening in the Business Park in 2000, The Coghlan Group recently completed a 60,000 sq. ft. expansion in 2017, prior to being acquired by UK-based Caligor RX.
+- After opening in the Business Park in 2000, The Coghlan Group completed a 60,000 sq. ft. expansion in 2017, prior to being acquired by UK-based Caligor RX.